serprex/openEtG/readme.txt

 3	If you didn't install Python 3: download every sheet from https://docs.google.com/spreadsheets/d/1dfKGdHqqLAAHdnw2mKBwaYwDIFODjQIjlg8ZPyRFVmA as csv files
 	name the csv files to the name of the sheet minus DB (you name the creature sheet "creature", the shield sheet "shield", etc)
-	If you did install Python 3: Run updatedb.py
+	If you did install Python 3: Run updatedb.py (NB you can pass to it exactly which csv files to download)

 4	Hold Shift and right-click on your openEtG folder that you created in step 2, click Open command window here, type "npm install"